Foundations-of-HPC/High-Performance-Computing-2023/ASSIGNMENTS/exercise1.md

-We provide here an example: to select different algorithms for a specific operation (i.e. bcast) one should issue the following command:
+We provide here an example how to select different algorithms for a specific operation (i.e. bcast) one should issue the following command:

     mpirun  --mca coll_tuned_use_dynamic_rules true --mca coll_tuned_bcast_algorithm 0 osu_bcast